iogbole/israelo/_posts/2022-12-09-getting-started-with-ebpf-tracing.md

 ```

-The output are stack traces which consist of process details, and a single number - this represents the number of times this stack trace was sampled.
+The output is a stack traces which consist of process details, and a single number - this represents the number of times this stack trace was sampled.

 ### Analyse CPU stack trace using flamegraphs ###

-Next, lets visualise the stack traces in flamegrapsh so we can easily analyse the result of our CPU profile.
+Next, let's visualise the stack traces in flamegrapsh so we can easily analyse the result of our CPU profile.

 A flamegraph is a visualisation tool used to profile the performance of a program.
 It shows a graphical representation of the call stack, with the width of each frame representing the amount of time the program spends in that particular function or method.
 Flamegraphs are commonly used to identify performance bottlenecks and hot spots in a program, as well as to optimise the program's performance.
 They can be generated using a variety of tools, including performance profilers and tracing tools.